samlafell/devrel-pdf-rag-chatbot/README.md

 ## Preparing the PDF Files

-The chat bot uses data extracted from PDF files.
+The chatbot uses data extracted from PDF files.
 This can include text and images.
 Place one or more PDF files in the `chatbot/static` folder before running either component.
 The data extractor component will read these, extract data from them and store it in CrateDB.
-The chat bot component's web interface uses the PDFs as static assets, so that links to the original document can be presented as part of the chat bot's response.
+The chatbot component's web interface uses the PDFs as static assets, so that links to the original document can be presented as part of the chatbot's response.

 We've included a couple of CrateDB White Papers in PDF format to get you started.
 You'll find them in the `chatbot/static` folder.